-Toyota named their new export car, “Toyopet“, thinking it would be “cute” and appeal to western customers.
-Unfortunately, the company name in English sounded too much like “Toy motor” to the Europeans, and the cars were generally laughed at by European car buyers.
+Toyota named their new export vehicle, “Toyopet“, thinking it would be “cute” and appeal to western customers.
+Unfortunately, the company name in English sounded too much like “Toy motor” to the Europeans, and the automobiles were generally laughed at by European car buyers.
 Needless to say, Toyota’s Toyopets did not sell well.

 Never taunted, Toyota and the other Japanese manufacturers persevered.
 They doggedly continued to refine and upgrade their manufacturing processes until the 1960’s.
 Then things began to turn around.